 How Does Gurucul Behavior Analytics Generate a Risk Score?

 SIEMs generate alerts depending on correlation rules and queries.
 But Gurucul Behavior Based Security Analytics looks at behavior.
 As described above, in the John Doe example, behavior profiling is based on activity and access.
 The program is always taking in data and looking for a change in behavior patterns.
 The risk score reflects the result.
-The risk score isn’t generated for just humans in your organization, it’s generated for entities and devices too.
+The risk score isn’t just humans in your organization, it’s for entities and devices too.
 So, from the company computer you’re typing on to your company cell phone – they all have risk scores.

 When it comes to SIEMs, correlation rules can only detect known patterns.
 So, the unknowns go completely undetected.
 In today’s digital age, as cyber hackers and criminals become more advanced, any time that passes between a breach and an alert is money.
 Gurucul’s machine learning algorithms learn as more data gets ingested – that is how we detect the unknowns.